kotachang/UBCSubbots/debugging.md

 It is a bit of a judgement call as to when it is worth going through the effort to check a harder explanation to a bug first.
 There are no hard rules here.

-In my personal experience the most likely causes of a given issue are: wires shorting, wires not making a proper contact, ICs getting fried by static electricity, and NOT READING THE DATASHEET.
+In my personal experience the most likely causes of a given issue are: wires shorting, wires not making a proper contact, ICs getting fried by static electricity, and not reading the datasheet.

 Ultimately, there is only one algorithm to solving a hard problem.
 It has nicely been described by Richard Feynman as: